Yale-EEB723/finalproject/README.md

 ./prefetch SRR#######
 ```

-To convert files from .sra to .fq format, I ran fastq-dump through the SRA toolkit (-O indicates an output directory; the default offset to use for ASCII scores is already set to 33, which is required for Agalma):
+To convert files from .sra to .fq format, I ran fastq-dump through the SRA toolkit (-O indicates an output directory; the default offset to use for ASCII scores is already set to 33, which is required for Agalma).
+Note that in retrospect, you could've run fastq-dump to begin with when uploading the files on to the server, but I didn't know better and therefore didn't actually do that here.
+Here's an example for how to dump the fastq file:

 ```
 ~/bin/sratoolkit.2.9.6-centos_linux64/bin/fastq-dump --defline-seq '@$sn[_$rn]/$ri' --split-3 ~/scratch60/agalma/data/sra_transcriptomes/SRR######.sra -O ~/scratch60/agalma/data/transcriptomes/